v-pbartley/openhack-mc4h/Challenge-1/Readme.md

 Welcome to Challenge 1!

-In this challenge you will deploy both Azure API for FHIR (PaaS) and FHIR-Proxy (Open Source)
+In this challenge you will deploy both Azure API for FHIR (PaaS) and FHIR-Proxy (Open Source Software).

 ## Background
-FHIR is at the center of our Healthcare products at Microsoft.
-Where necessary the "SmokeJumpers" team
+FHIR is at the center of our healthcare products at Microsoft.
+FHIR data support in MC4H solutions rests on two fundamental components: Azure API for FHIR and FHIR-Proxy.
+In MC4H architectures, Azure API for FHIR is at the nexus of FHIR data activity, and FHIR-Proxy acts as a checkpoint, filtering data going into and out of Azure API for FHIR and enforcing Role-Based Access Control (RBAC) at the FHIR resource level.

 ## Learning Objectives
-+ Understand the prerequisites and requirements for deploying Azure API for FHIR and FHIR-Proxy
++ Understand the prerequisites for deploying Azure API for FHIR and FHIR-Proxy
++ Become familiar with the Azure API for FHIR and FHIR-Proxy deployment process

 ## Prerequisites
-HealthArchitecture scripts will gather (and export) information necessary to the proper deployment and configuration of Azure API for FHIR and multiple other HealthArchitecture Open Source Software systems.
+HealthArchitecture scripts will gather (and export) information necessary for the proper deployment and configuration of Azure API for FHIR, in addition to multiple HealthArchitecture Open Source Software (OSS) components.
-+ Prerequisite:  User must have rights to deploy resources at the Subscription scope (ie Contributor)
++ Azure Prerequisite: User must have rights to deploy resources at the Subscription scope (ie Contributor role or Owner role).
-+ Prerequisite:  User must have Application Administrator (built In RBAC role) rights for the Tenant they are deploying into
++ Azure Active Directory (AAD) Prerequisite: User must have Application Administrator (built-in RBAC role) rights for the AAD tenant they are deploying into.

-## Step 1 - Setup Azure Environment
+## Step 1 - Set up Azure Environment
 Welcome to Challenge 1 - deploying Azure API for FHIR.
-For this challenge we will walk through the following
+For this challenge we will walk through the following steps:
 - Login to Azure CLI (via the Portal or directly at shell.azure.com)
 - Clone the FHIR-Starter repo
 - Execute the deployment scripts
-- Setup Postman
+- Set up Postman
 - Test Authentication

 [Open Azure Cloud Shell](https://shell.azure.com) you can also access this from [azure portal](https://portal.azure.com)